l30nard0/mif/demos/demo1/readme.txt

 R2 simulate availability of Mobile 'Internet' (which should be always available), while R1 can simulate Wi-Fi router (which isn't always available).
-Enabling and disabling of R1 interface with IP address P:1::1/48 presence or absence of Wi-Fi can be simulated.
+Enabling and disabling of R1 presence or absence of Wi-Fi can be simulated.

 When PvD1 becomes available, all new connections from PvD aware applications should use it, instead of PvD2 - simulate use Wi-Fi when available.

+Scripts: (TODO/debuging)
+- demo-20-02-C-pvd-retry.sh (all demo-20* files)

 >>> TODO
 For connections in progress there are several possibilities.